Evelio Javier: Assassination and legacy

 The toilet was owned by Leon Pe.
 The News Today at the 20th anniversary reported, "As the prostrated corpse of Javier lied on the damp cement of the comfort room, another gunman, hankering for a kill, unmasked himself and made a shrill outcry - 'Can you recognize me?
 Stand up and fight!'
 Whereupon he fired the coup de grace directed at the head..."
 His body had 24 bullet wounds.

 Time reported that many in Javier's camp blamed Pacificador for the assassination:

 Opposition leaders and many residents immediately claimed they knew who was behind the killing: Arturo Pacificador, a Marcos crony who is assistant majority floor leader in the National Assembly.
 Pacificador has operated like a warlord in Antique, wielding political patronage with his connections in the ruling party and the power he has amassed under Marcos....

 He won his seat in the National Assembly by beating Javier in one of the most controversial campaigns of the 1984 election.
 On the eve of the voting, seven Javier supporters were killed during a shoot-out with Pacificador and his followers.
 The Ministry of Justice investigated, but never released its findings.

 On the day of his burial in San Jose de Buenavista, Antique, thousands of mourners followed his funeral procession to the cemetery wearing yellow shirts with yellow bands tied to their wrists.
 They played his favorite song, "The Impossible Dream", during the procession to the cemetery.
 Thousands of Antiquenos there showed their anger and sorrow by crying "Justice for Evelio!
 We love you!" on the day of his death.

-A ledger from Ferdinand and Imelda Marcos obtained by the Los Angeles Times showed that Javier's political opponent, Arturo Pacificador, received from the Marcoses 5 days after his killing.
+A ledger from Ferdinand and Imelda Marcos obtained by the Los Angeles Times in 1990 showed that Arturo Pacificador, Javier's political opponent, received from the Marcoses five days after his killing.